sisatech/sisatech.github.io/docs/publish/publish.md

 vcli cloud new gcp /path/tp/key.json
 ```

+!> VCLI's built-in editor currently only supports Mac and Linux machines.

 This process only has to be executed once to setup the target.
 After that, it can be used for all future deployments to this target.
 The deployment can be initialized with a simple **cloud upload** command.
 The application to deploy can be either a binary or a **.vorteil** package.

 **Example (Command and output):**